 Pick your poison.
-From nicotine and alcohol, to opioids like OxyContin, Vicodin and Percocet — more and more seniors are turning to substances to cope with aging.
-Often times, they have been hooked for decades, and they bring their lifelong struggle into their sunset years.
+From nicotine and alcohol, to opioids like OxyContin, Vicodin and Percocet, more and more seniors are turning to substances to cope with aging or external factors such as COVID-19 lockdowns.
+Some have been hooked for decades, and they bring their lifelong struggle into their sunset years.
 Other seniors develop their dependency at the age of 65 or older.
-Either way, if you or your loved one are battling substance abuse or addiction, this guide is for you.
-It also contains preventative measures that will help to keep seniors from ever succumbing to the evil clutches of addiction.
+Either way, if you or your loved one is battling substance abuse or addiction, this guide is for you.
+It also contains preventative measures to keep seniors from succumbing to addiction.

 Expert Quotes on Addiction and Substance Abuse Prevention for Seniors